eliseuramos93/eliseuramos93/README.md

 - Team collaboration
 - Pair programming
-- Code Review using GitHub
+- Using Pull Requests and Code Review using GitHub
 - Agile routines (Sprint Review, Daily Meetings, Backlog Refinement, Retrospectives)
 - Test-Driven Development using RSpec
 - Providing API endpoints and consuming them using the Faraday gem